-What is Blockchain and how it works?
+What is Blockchain and How it Works?

 To start with, let’s highlight the keystones of the innovative blockchain technology, that has become disruptive in the new data shift.
 The blockchain is the immutable and distributed ledger, where all transactions are fixed and saved between all the nodes in the network.
 The data is visible to everyone in the network through transaction history, and transactions cannot be changed and erased without the consensus protocol between the participants in the system.

 One more substantial feature of the distributed technology is decentralization, that ensures transparency and traceability of business processes.
-Smart contracts blockchain is the key guarantee of trust without the need of middlemen.
+Smart contracts blockchain is the key guarantee of trust without the need for middlemen.
 Thus, a payment-cost model is totally changed.
 Blockchain architecture makes transactions theoretically hard and practically impossible to tamper.
 We help businesses select and deploy the right blockchain technology for their business cases through smart contracts.
 They provide an additional level of security and reduce costs without the need for third-party accounting services.

 What is a smart contract?

-Traditional contract determines the terms of the relationship in the context of law, whereas smart contract outlines the agreement between the individuals with the help of cryptographic code.
+The traditional contract determines the terms of the relationship in the context of law, whereas smart contract outlines the agreement between the individuals with the help of cryptographic code.

 Nowadays smart contracts using blockchain technology have gained popularity due to the possibility to conclude credible agreements.
 In essence, smart contracts are digital decentralized applications written by codes that are stored on blockchain network.
 Furthermore, transactions are completely distributed, and there is no centralized control of the assets.

 This question is reasonable, especially when it relates to an expensive third-party control.
 Let’s take deep dive into the smart contract process of execution from the point of its advantage over the traditional law contracts.